 Watch Video

-Types of real estate liens
+Powers of attorney in real estate transactions

 Watch Video